keatura/my-ordinary-vault-md/TTRPG/Dragonsoul/Anastasiya.md

 ### Getting kicked out
 13.5.113

+- Lived with her family in Deuchith
 - Was kicked out of her house and disowned by her family upon their realization of her relationship with a dragon.
+- Moved west, to a city in Bruanuin

+### Ana's time in Bruanuin

 # Build list